 Toyota is facing hundreds of sudden acceleration lawsuits across the country, and is getting a hard lesson in product liability.
 In basic terms, product liability is the legal responsibility that occurs after a defective or dangerous product injures or kills a person.
 Manufacturers of a product have a duty to make certain the products they sell are not dangerous and free from defects.
-When a dangerous or defective product harms or kills someone, the manufacturer, distributer, and retailer of the product will be liable for the harm their product causes.
+When a dangerous or defective product harms or kills someone, the manufacturer, distributor, and retailer of the product will be liable for the harm their product causes.

 Source: Minneapolis Star Tribune: Lee suing Toyota for what he lost; Pat Pheifer, 11/16/2010